JerryAZR/FPGA-Robotics-Edu-2/maze_solver/README.md

 A perfect maze contains no loops.
 Therefore, they can be solved using the right-hand rule, in which one would keep the right hand on the wall until an exit (a.k.a. the goal) is found.
 Our robot has no hand (unless you consider the bumper switches as "hands"), therefore we will use another strategy: turning right whenever possible.
-Note that this strategt is actually equivalent to the right-hand rule.
+Note that this strategy is actually equivalent to the right-hand rule.

 In this example, the maze would be drawn using black lines, and the goal would be a special pattern (three parallel lines).
-Alternatively you could use the bumper switch to detect the goal (e.g. by placing a water bottle there).
+Alternatively, you could use the bumper switch to detect the goal (e.g., by placing a water bottle there).

 ### Recognizing Patterns

 Recall that the line sensor is essentially 8 infrared (IR) sensors in a row.
 These IR sensors would respond differently to black and white surface.
-For the sake of this discussion, we assume that thr IR sensor would be 1 if it sees black, or 0 if it sees white.
+For the sake of this discussion, we assume that the IR sensor would be 1 if it sees black, or 0 if it sees white.
 For example, the pattern

  Sensor Index | 7 | 6 | 5 | 4 | 3 | 2 | 1 | 0 |